progressivis/progressivis/doc/notebooks.md

 * a histogram requires many entries (data, minimum, maximum)
 * a source widget can expose only one connectable output module

-the `Heatmap` widget must be connected to the output of a `Façade` widget, configured to produce thre required entries:
+The `Heatmap` widget must be connected to the output of a `Façade` widget, configured to produce three required entries:

 ![](viz_images/heatmap_facade.png)